Bareflank/hypervisor/README.md

 make start
 ```

-to get debug information, use the following:
+to get debug information, use the following (replace make with ninja on Windows):

 ```
 make dump
 ```

-To stop the hypervisor use the following:
+To stop the hypervisor use the following (replace make with ninja on Windows):
 ```
 make stop
 ```

-Finally, to unload the "loader" and clean up its build system you can run the following:
+Finally, to unload the "loader" and clean up its build system you can run the following (replace make with ninja on Windows):
 ```
 make driver_unload
 make driver_clean
 ```

 And that is it.
-For more information on how to build and use Bareflank, you can run the following core a complete list of commands available to you as well as the complete build configuration:
+For more information on how to build and use Bareflank, you can run the following core a complete list of commands available to you as well as the complete build configuration (replace make with ninja on Windows):
 ```
 make info
 ```